 U.S. stocks managed modest gains on Tuesday as better-than-expected corporate profits overshadowed concerns about weak consumer demand.

-Analysts said the bulk of Tuesday's news during the regular session, including a jump in profit from Goldman Sachs
+Analysts said the bulk of the day's news, including a surge in profit from Goldman Sachs

-Gains were muted by lackluster retail sales data and comments from Dell
+Gains were tempered by lackluster retail sales data and comments from Dell

 This was offset by encouraging comments from railroad company CSX Corp's